The Buddhist Text Translation Society is an excellent source for Sutra

 and faithfully revere the holy sangha.

-Master Hsuan Hua, above
+Master Hsuan Hua,

-Master Hsu Yun worked tirelessly
+Master Hsu Yun worked

-teaching the dharma and yet never
+tirelessly teaching the dharma

-thought himself above common
+above common work.

-In the beginning there was nothing, nor was anything lacking.
+In the beginning there was nothing, nor was anything

 The paper was blank.
-We pick up the paint brush and create the
+We pick up the paint brush and

 Everything depends upon the stroke of our brush.